 This problem should be treated as early as possible in order to prevent damage to the tendon.
-Call us at our Seattle clinic right away if you are having symptoms.
+Contact us at our Seattle clinic right away if you are having symptoms.

 In more severe cases we may place you in a removable cast (walking boot) from two to four weeks to allow the tendon to completely rest without placing the day-to-day demands of walking on it.
 If these measures fail to produce acceptable results surgical intervention may be necessary to clean around the tendon and repair any defects in the tendon.
 Surgical repair is rarely necessary.

 If you have a mild case of peroneal pain and want to try home treatments first then try our 8-step peroneal tendonitis home treatment plan.
 If you are not seeing significnant improvement within 3 weeks, however, be sure to make an appointment to see us.